REBELinBLUE/kube-guide/3-tutorial.md

 ```

 CPU throttling is harder to demonstrate, you can find an example on the [Kubernetes site](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/)
+However I was not able to get it working properly on a virtual cluster.

-Now we've finished, delete the *Pod* and update the *Deployment* with sensible *ResourceRequirements* then apply it.
+Now we've finished, delete the *Pod* and update the *Deployment* with sensible *ResourceRequirements*, then apply it.
 The *Manifest* now looks something like the following

 ```yaml